darylou/ersp-saas-security/README.md

 <br>
 Kiali, the monitoring page, can only be accessed via VPN or on seclab wifi.
 It is on http://msa.seclab.cs.ucsb.edu:31822/kiali.
 ## Deployment
 SSH into user@msa.seclab.cs.ucsb.edu.
 Delete any old deployment/service/persistent volume claim of the application.
-Reapply the goo-box.yaml file.
+Reapply the goo-box2.yaml file.
+DO NOT APPLY THE goo-box1.yaml file.